Pet Success Stories

 Pet of the Month

-Chelsea is a 7 year-old Miniature Schnauzer who is owned and cared for by Joyce Stanley.
+Chelsea is a 7-year-old Miniature Schnauzer who is owned and cared for by Joyce Stanley.
 Chelsea was diagnosed with diabetes in August of this year.
-Diabetes Mellitus (DM) is a chronic condition in which a deficiency of the hormone insulin, which impairs the body's ability to metabolize sugar.
+Diabetes Mellitus (DM) is a chronic condition in which a deficiency of the hormone insulin impairs the body’s ability to metabolize sugar.
 It is one of the most common endocrine (hormonal) diseases of dogs.
-Risk factors for diabetes Mellitus include obesity, recurring pancreatitus, and Cushing's disease.
+Risk factors for diabetes Mellitus include obesity, recurring pancreatitis, and Cushing’s disease.
 Mrs. Stanley is currently treating Chelsea with insulin injections daily to control her diabetes.
 Chelsea has to be brought to us on a regular basis for a diagnostic test called a glucose curve, which helps ensure that her diabetes is well controlled.
-In addition to the diabetes, Chelsea also has hyperadrenocorticism, or Cushing's syndrome.
-This refers to a disease state in which an overactive adrenal tissue produces excessive amounts of cortisone.
-Cortisone and related substances are essential hormones of the body, but when produced in excessive amounts may cause systemic illness.
-Mrs. Stanley treats Chelsea with a medicine called Lysodren, which is administered once a week to help control this disease.
-So with proper care and management, Mrs. Stanley and Chelsea will have many more happy years together.

 Common early signs of endocrine disease include drinking more water, urinating more, loss of appetite, and a potbelly appearance.
 If you happen to notice any of these in your pet, we recommend having your pet checked.
 Simple blood tests can diagnose most endocrine system diseases.